backstage/backstage/docs/features/techdocs/concepts.md

 There are two kinds of preparers available -

-1. Common Git Preparer - Uses `git clone` on any repository url.
+1. Common Git Preparer - Uses `git clone` on any repository URL.
-2. Url Reader - Uses source code hosting provider's API to download files.
+2. URL Reader - Uses source code hosting provider's API to download files.
    (Faster and recommended)

 ### TechDocs Generator